 Entrepreneurs play a central role within the ecosystem, driving innovation and economic growth through their ventures (Autio et al., 2014).
 They leverage resources and navigate through the ecosystem to capitalize on opportunities and overcome challenges (Spigel, 2017).
-Moreover, entrepreneurs actively engage with other such investors stakeholders. as and support organizations, to access funding, expertise, and mentorship (Mason & Brown, 2014).
+Moreover, entrepreneurs actively engage with other stakeholders, such as investors and support organizations, to access funding, expertise, and mentorship (Mason & Brown, 2014).